syncfusion-content/blazor-docs/blazor/scheduler/how-to/open-editor-window-on-single-click.md

 ---
 layout: post
-title: Open Editor Window on Single Click in Blazor Scheduler Component | Syncfusion
+title: Open Editor Window on Single Click in Blazor Scheduler | Syncfusion
 description: Learn here all about opening the Editor Window on Single Click in Syncfusion Blazor Scheduler component using methods and events.
 platform: Blazor
 control: Scheduler